mdanjumkamali/mdanjumkamali/README.md

 ### I'm a Student, Developer !!
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
-- ⚡ Fun fact: I love to play Cricket and photography!!
+- ⚡ Fun fact: I love to play Cricket !!